fadado/jqt/docs/content/metadata.md

 ### YAML

-Document front matter metadata and additional input YAML files will be converted to JSON and merged to be the `jq` input in the render stage.
+Document front matter metadata and additional input YAML files are converted to JSON and merged to be the `jq` input in the render stage.

 ### JSON

-Additional JSON input can be provided in external files.
+Additional JSON files can be provided and are merged with front matter metadata to be the `jq` input in the render stage.
 The files are preprocessed using [GPP][GPP], and all the expected options in a macro processor are available, like defining new macros, include other files, etc.

 #### Macro calls